scott-knight/code-challenges/count_the_max/README.md

 # Count the Max

 Code Challenge: create a method which parses an array of values and adds counts to cells in a two-dimensional grid.
-Once the parsing is complete, the method shoould find the total number of cells which contain the max value.
+Once the parsing is complete, the method should find the total number of cells which contain the max value.

 For example, the following array contains a set of numbers separated by empty space.